‘Big ol’ ball of cold air’ headed for Chicago next week, with wind chills likely plunging to 20 below zero

 “When we see these big cold snaps, it almost always just has to do with the fact that there’s a really strong jet stream that’s taking a trip to our south, which allows a lot of cold air to infiltrate from the north,” Doom said.

+Wind gusts as high as 45 to 50 miles per hour will possibly create periods of blizzard conditions Friday evening into early Saturday, the weather service said.

+Heavy snow is expected to taper off Saturday afternoon with snow showers continuing into Saturday evening.

-The city may see snowfall at the very beginning of the cold stretch this weekend, but the rest of next week looks free of snow as of Wednesday afternoon, according to Doom.
+The rest of next week looks free of snow as of Wednesday afternoon, according to Doom.

-Anyone with pets must bring them inside during sub-zero weather, the Cook County Animal and Rabies Control said in a press release.
+Cook County Animal and Rabies Control urged anyone with pets to bring them inside during sub-zero weather.

-Walks with dogs or cats should not exceed more than 10 minutes and owners should wash their pets’ footpads with a warm, moist towel afterwords, according to the county agency.
+Walks with dogs or cats should not exceed more than 10 minutes and owners should wash their pets’ footpads with a warm, moist towel afterward, according to the county agency.

-Anyone traveling during the cold stretch should carry blankets, phone chargers, hand warmers and other winter essentials in their car, Doom said.
+Doom said anyone traveling during the cold stretch should carry blankets, phone chargers, hand warmers and other winter essentials in their car.

 Skin exposed to the projected wind chills early next week can develop frostbite in 10 to 15 minutes, according to the weather service.